jibatsu/ETL-RF-Matrix-Controller/README.md

 - Toggle matrix crosshair
 - Route multiple points at a time
 - Save preset routes
+- Combine multiple routers into one large matrix
 - View matrix telemetry

+## Installation from releases

+Go to [releases](https://github.com/jibatsu/ETL-RF-Matrix-Controller/releases) and download either Windows or OSX.
+Extract the executable file to your filesystem.
+Double click to run.

 ## Installation from sources